prabhatks12/Path-Finding-Algorithms/README.md

 # Path-Finding-Algorithms-

-#Todo:
-1. Change player's position from [(  )] to (), easier to read
-2. Try to have only one function for all movements, have 2 now only because of random
-3. Utility: Change the equation for Manhattan and Euclidean
-4. Heuristic Search Algorithms (using general or Pacman specific heuristic functions).
-5. Classical Planning (PDDL and calling a classical planner).
-6. Value Iteration (Model-Based MDP).
+Purpose of this project is to apply as many algorithms as possible to make player reach the food. **It is an on going project.**

+Algorithms which are applied:
+1. `Free play` : Use keyboard to move player around the board
+2. `Random` : Randomly move the player
+3. `Manhattan` : Choose the next position which is closer to food based on Manhattan distance between food and new position
+4. `Euclidean` : Choose the next position which is closer to food based on Euclidean distance between food and new position
+5. `Breadth First Search` : Shortest path based on BFS
+6. `Depth First Search` : Shortest path based on DFS
+7. `A Star` : Applying heuristic

+Future Implementation:
-7. Monte Carlo Tree Search or UCT (Model-Free MDP).
+1. Monte Carlo Tree Search or UCT
-8. Reinforcement Learning – classical, approximate or deep Q-learning (Model-Free MDP).
+2. Reinforcement Learning – classical, approximate or deep Q-learning